Ray Yagiello

-Raymond Walter Yagiello (September 21, 1923 – June 9, 1999) was an American football player and coach.
+Raymond Walter Yagiello (September 21, 1923 – June 9, 1999) was an American professional football player and coach.
 He served the head football coach at Montclair State University in Upper Montclair, New Jersey from 1957 to 1959, compiling a record of 8–14–1.
-Yagiello was taken in the 1948 NFL Draft by the Los Angeles Rams as the 5th pick in the 22nd round (200th overall).
+Yagiello was taken in the 1948 NFL draft by the Los Angeles Rams as the 5th pick in the 22nd round (200th overall).
 Yagiello had played college football at Catawba College.
 Prior to Catawba, Yagiello had attended Kearny High School.